 Who is considered part of our team cohort?

-Only players and coaches are participants in your team cohort.
+Only players and APPROVED coaches are participants in your team cohort.
 Parents, team managers, Non-Cohort Coaches, off-ice officials, etc are NOT part of the team cohort and should remain distanced.
+DO NOT LET ANYONE ON THE ICE OR THE BENCH IF THEY ARE NOT APPROVED TO BE ON YOUR TEAM STAFF!
+The team staff listed on your TeamView in SportzSoft are the only APPROVED team staff.
+(See the “Roster / Team Staff” section of this page for more info)

 Does our team cohort have to continue to wear masks or remain physically distant?

-Physical distancing and masks are not required for on-ice physical activities for players and coaches in a cohort.
-However, everyone must wear masks as per local bylaws and facility protocols when not on the ice (ie. dressing rooms, around the arena, team events, etc.) Physical distancing of 2m is also required where possible when not on the ice.
+Everyone must wear masks as per local bylaws and facility protocols when not on the ice (ie. dressing rooms, around the arena, team events, etc.) Physical distancing is also required where possible when not on the ice.

-If an individual is not in the cohort (ie. Non-Cohort Team Staff), they must maintain 2m physical distance and should wear a mask.
-(3m during athletic activities)
+If an individual is not in the cohort (ie. Non-Cohort Team Staff), they must remain physically distanced and must wear a mask at all times.

 A reminder that managers/parents/siblings are NOT part of the team cohort and must adhere to AHS / RAB / facility safety protocols at all team events.